IBMDeveloperMEA/Loan-Bank-Transactions-Cognos-Embedded/README.md

 <img width="1079" alt="Screen Shot 2021-07-13 at 2 31 39 PM" src="https://user-images.githubusercontent.com/15332386/125437455-87d13b41-a58f-4ab9-9611-9eb3f8196bb2.png">

 ### Summary
-In this tutorial, we detailed how to use some of the features in Cognos Embedded Dashboard to help visualize loan transactions.
+In this tutorial, we detailed how to use some of the features in **Cognos Dashboard  Embedded** on **Watson Studio** to help visualize loan transactions.
 You learned how to create and customize charts and graphs to help explain credit risk, gains insights and have a better understanding of loan transactions.

 ## Workshop Resources